-- 3:00 p.m. for full day Children's Garden.
-You must pick up your child by 3:15 p.m. or your child will be sent to Aftercare and an additional fee will be incurred. - 3:20 p.m. for Elementary School.
-You must pick up your child by 3:40 p.m. or your child will be sent to Aftercare and an additional fee will be incurred. - We must have a signed note if your child is being picked up by anyone other than a parent or the person(s) listed on your child's Emergency Form.
+- 3:00 p.m. for full-day Children's Garden.
+You must pick up your child by 3:15 p.m.
+3:20 p.m. for Elementary School.
+You must pick up your child by 3:40 p.m. - We encourage connecting with other parents if you are running late so that they can watch your child until you arrive.
+Email and call the front desk so they can get the message to your child's teacher that permission is granted if this is the case. - We must have a signed note if your child is being picked up by anyone other than a parent or the person(s) listed on your child's Emergency Form.
 The school is only authorized to release students to pre-designated adults.
 We reserve the right to request identification for anyone picking up a child. - All parents collecting their children before dismissal should alert Reception ahead of time, check in with Reception upon arrival and then a staff member will collect the child from their class.
 Advance notice of an early pickup is helpful if you have an appointment, as classes often go outside, and students take longer to retrieve.